learningequality/sample-channels/channels/ricecooker_channel/README.md

 Python interface
 ================

-Naming: Our ETL scripts are called sushi chefs scripts.
+Before we begin, a note on naming is in order.
+All our ETL scripts are called **sushi chef** scripts.
 We eat a lot of sushi as a result o this ;)

+Using the `ricecooker` Python library is the most versatile and powerful approach for uploading content to Kolibri Studio.

 Inputs: